What is Relative Location in Geography? Understanding Place in Relation to Other Places

 -

 Verbal Descriptions: This is the most straightforward approach, using language to explain the position of a place relative to others.
-For example, "The town is situated on the southern bank of the river, about 10 miles from the city."
+As an example, "The town is situated on the southern bank of the river, about 10 miles from the city."

 -